tompscanlan/ansible-role-vcsa/README.md

 # ansible-role-vcsa

-Deploys a VMware Platform Service Controller or vCenter Server Appliance using the ovftool.
+Deploys a VMware Platform Service Controller or vCenter Server Appliance (vcsa) using the ovftool or the cli installer in vcsa 6.5.

 # Requirements

 This role requires the following (Pip) modules.

+- molecule
 - pyVmomi
 - pysphere

+To install the vcsa, you must have downloaded the vcsa ISO from vmware before hand.
+This ISO contains the ova we will deploy to ESXi or vCenter Server Instance.

 # Role Variables